IRS Forms

 • Names on every destination account match the return.

-• First destination account can accept the full refund if needed.
+• Last‑listed destination account can accept the full refund if needed (rejected and math-error-adjusted amounts default there).

 • Routing and account numbers are correct, verified with your bank or app.